6 Things You Do that Facebook Hates

 At the very least use their more visual text creator as seen above or find an image that fits with your post.
-Use sites like Canva and Adobe Spark to customize images.
+Take it up a notch and use sites like Canva and Adobe Creative Cloud Express to customize images.
 Canva even has an entire resource page dedicated to creating eye popping content for Facebook! https://www.canva.com/facebook/

 Think of it like your cars for sale on your website.
 Which vehicles have more traffic (engagement)?
 The ones with pictures or the ones without?

 Final Thoughts on How to Have Success on Facebook

 The next time you’re on Facebook as a consumer be mindful of what content you are viewing.
 Did you know 98% of Facebook users use the app on their phone?
 To me that says attention span is short so keep the post short and visually appealing.

 When I’m on Facebook I typically just scroll scroll scroll until I see a picture or video.
 Then I stop for a second to view and decide if I’ll like or comment and then I’m off again scrolling, rarely stopping on text only posts or posts that look like ads.

 Because I’ve studied the way I interact with Facebook it has changed the way I post for our business.
 I now like to post emojis with my text to catch more eyeballs.
 I also like to always have an image attached to my posts.
 As far as content goes I try to provide value or entertainment with what I’m posting.

 - Study yourself and how you use Facebook.
 Ask others what they like about Facebook